Data Privacy Policy

 You may at any time contact the French data protection supervisory authority (the French equivalent of the ICO - Information Commissioner Office - the "Commission Nationale de l'informatique et des libertés" or "CNIL") at the following address CNIL Complaints Department, 3 place de Fontenoy - TSA 80751, 75334 Paris Cedex 07 or by calling at 00331.53.73.22.22.

-We may change our privacy policy at any time to adapt it to new legal requirements and to new processing operations that we may implement in the future.
-You will of course be informed of any changes to this policy.
+We may modify our privacy policy at any time to adapt it to new legal requirements as well as to new processing activities that we may implement in the future.
+You will, of course, be informed of any changes to this policy.

 Want to know more?